 - Ability to verify whether it’s open or closed.

 - The multi-turn operation that provides for slow and careful opening and closing.

-- Bi-directional seating – its ability to shut off in each directions while not trapping liquid within.
+- Bi-directional seating – its ability to shut off in each direction while not trapping liquid within.

 - Any leak can permit moisture from the air to enter the system inflicting corrosion thus versatile graphite or PTFE ought to be used for packing.

 Providing tight shutoff, the ball valve contains a reliable stem seal design.
 They could be full-bore or reduced-bore.
 A full-bore (or full-port) valve has an opening the same diameter as the piping, therefore there’s no restriction in flow through the valve, as a result of chlorine that gets trapped within the valve may expand, ball valves ought to have a release for any ensuing pressure.
 Either a relief hole bored into the ball or pressure self-relieving seats can be used.